 These key principles are delivered within a structure which makes the learning from each element accessible to the other areas of the course.
 Presentations by the staff team and by visiting presenters provide a substantial input on Person-Centred theory and theories from other approaches and models including different models for understanding psychopathology.
 Workshops and seminars encourage exploration and reflection on key issues relevant to counselling practice, and greater self-awareness.
 Throughout the course, Course Community Meetings, Process Reflection Groups offer opportunities for self-reflection.
 The development of counselling competence involves counselling practice with peers on the course, working with clients in counselling placements and individual supervision and group supervision.
 Whilst the development of competent, professional practitioners is the focus of the programme, creativity, experiential leaning and social time with ‘fellow travellers’ are also important elements of the programme.

-The overall cost of the programme involves course fees and for the first two years of the programme the cost of residential accommodation.
-Course fees are approximately £3,500 per annum but are subject to inflationary costs and accommodation fees also vary from programme to programme.
+The overall cost of the programme involves course fees and for the first two years of the programme the cost of residential accommodation and university registration costs.
+Course fees are subject to inflationary costs and accommodation fees also vary from programme to programme.
 Current fees for the programme are published when the course is available for applicants.

 Payment of a non-refundable deposit is required to secure a place on the programme.
 Fees are required to be paid in advance at the beginning of the academic year.
 Payment Plans are available.